chrisharper/libvirt-usb/README.md

 # About

-This will allow plugging USB devices into virt/kvm hosts dynamically using UDEV rules.
+This will allow plugging USB devices into virt/kvm guests dynamically using UDEV rules.

-The rule will pass all USB devices to the handler script where the device can be attached or ignored.
+Allows mounting specific devices to specific guests or wildcard matching to bind all devices to a guest.

 # Install